-750,000 Shares Class A Common Stock
+1,500,000 Shares Class A Common Stock

-The 750,000 shares of our Class A common stock covered by this prospectus were initially sold in a private placement transaction on September 22, 2003.
-We will not receive any of the proceeds from the resale by the selling stockholders of their shares of the Class A common stock covered by this prospectus.
+The 1,500,000 shares of our Class A common stock covered by this prospectus were initially sold in a private placement transaction on July 30, 2004.
+We will not receive any of the proceeds from the resale by the selling stockholders of their shares of Class A common stock.

 Our Class A common stock is listed on the New York Stock Exchange under the symbol "NUS".
-On July 23, 2004, the last reported sale price of our Class A common stock as reported on the New York Stock Exchange was \$23.25 per share.
+On September 10, 2004, the last reported sale price of our Class A common stock as reported on the New York Stock Exchange was \$26.80 per share.